paulveillard/cybersecurity-gcp/README.md

 # GCP — Cloud Security Best Practices for Enterprises

 ## 1 - Channelize your Resources and Structure your Resource Hierarchy
+### 1.1 - What is the Google Cloud Resource Hierarchy?
 ## 2 - Implement IAM [Identity and Access Management] as the standard
 ## 3 - Custom Network and Network Security —Think and Design Early
 ## 4 - Securing your Applications and Data